 Microsoft’s very own cloud drive, OneDrive offers 15 GB of whopping space for free.
 You can store anything which comes to your mind over here.
 Be it photographs, videos, documents OneDrive is there to absorb everything for you.
 You can even create, edit and share your documents from the drive itself.
 The only drawback of it is that you cannot share files as easily as the other cloud options we are going to share with you.

-If you visit the website of Box.com then you probably feel that it is for professional only.
-Well, you probably are right but even for personal usage you can go for Box.com as it allows 10GB free space.
+If you visit the website of Box.com, then you probably feel that it is for professionals only.
+Well, you probably are right, but even for personal usage, you can go for Box.com as it allows 10GB free space.
 It is a cloud-based tool so it also can be sync with your tablet or smartphone and thus you can use it from there also.
 What makes Box.com as not a preferred cloud-based drive is that it allows the only 250MB for a single file upload which is far too less in comparison to many other such online drives.